Dadud/radtel-950-pro/README.md

 # Radtel RT-950 / RT-950 Pro Open Firmware Project

-A clean-room firmware re-implementation for the Radtel RT-950 and RT-950 Pro mobile radios.
-Currently focused on RT-950 Pro with RT-950 support in development.
+A unified clean-room firmware re-implementation for both **Radtel RT-950** and **RT-950 Pro** mobile radios.
+Build for either model from a single codebase with automatic feature selection.

 ## ⚠️ ADDITIONAL DISCLAIMERS